Quinntes/bootcamp/Capstone 1/README.md

 ## Contribution

-This is a beginner-friendly open-source project\!
-Feel free to improve the code, suggest features, or report bugs by submitting an issue or contacting the author at `ahmadlutfi2263@gmail.com`.
+This is a beginner-friendly open-source project!
+Feel free to improve the code, suggest features, or report bugs by **submitting an issue** or **creating a pull request**.
+Your contributions are welcome!

 -----